nMaroulis/sibyl/README.md

 Track your profits and losses with detailed tables and plots, allowing you to measure the success of each trading order.

-### NLP Models - Reporter Module 🕵🏻‍
+### Crypto News & Market Sentiment - Reporter Module 🕵🏻‍
 Stay informed with the Natural Language Processing (NLP) tools:

 - Web scraping for the latest crypto news
 - Text summarization for quick news highlights
 - Sentiment analysis using advanced language models to gauge market mood
-- LLM-powered chatbot, to ask questions about the latest crypto news.
+- **Oracle**: LLM-powered chatbot, to ask questions about the latest crypto news.

 ### Connect with Popular Exchanges - Technician Module 🛠️